kyexHead/kyex-swap/README.md

         * `newAmount`: Amount to be swapped.
         * `slippage`: Allowed slippage tolerance.
     * **Expected Output:**
-        * Returns a `SwapAmounts` struct with details about the required gas token, gas fee, output amount, and target token status.
+        * Returns a `SwapAmounts` struct with details about:
+            * the required gas token
+            * gas fee
+            * output amount
+            * target token status
     * **Business Logic:**
         * Determines if the target token is WZETA.
         * Calculates gas fee and required input amount (if not WZETA).